Reserve of the Supreme High Command: Cold War

-Modern period
+Russia after 1991

-In modern Russia, the only reserve of the Supreme Commander-in-Chief is the Russian Airborne Forces.
-Most of the Airborne Troops military units that are part of the Reserve of the Supreme Commander-in-Chief are also Guards.
+In twenty-first century Russia, the only reserve of the Supreme Commander-in-Chief is the Russian Airborne Forces.
+Most of the Airborne Troops that are part of the Reserve of the Supreme Commander-in-Chief are also Guards.
 In relation to the Russian Airborne Troops, as the reserve of the Supreme Commander-in-Chief, two largely equivalent terms are officially used: reserve and means - the latter reflects the instrumental status of the troops among a set of other military and non-military measures for the implementation of state power, at the disposal of the country's top leader.
 According to the Commander of the Airborne Forces, Colonel General Vladimir Shamanov specific status is that the Airborne Forces, being the reserve of the Supreme Commander-in-Chief, are always ready to carry out any order of the President of Russia and the Minister of Defense of the Russian Federation, — at the same time, as the Commander specifically noted, in light of the reforms and structural changes in the military department (during the transition from military districts to the system of operational-strategic commands), the status of the Airborne Forces and their role remain unchanged, their independence as a separate branch of the Russian Armed Forces is preserved.
 According to the Commander of the Airborne Forces "We remain the operational-strategic reserve of the Minister of Defense and the Supreme Commander-in-Chief of the Russian Armed Forces".
 Being the reserve of the Supreme Commander-in-Chief, the troops will be intended to conduct independent actions in selected areas, as well as to strengthen the ground group, based on the decisions made by the General Staff.

 The Airborne Forces have always been the Supreme Commander-in-Chief's reserve.
-The most important, but not the only factor that makes the Airborne Forces the Supreme Commander-in-Chief's reserve is their mobility, it is possible to ensure the defense of such a large territory as Russia has only by using airmobile units that can be airdropped into any theater of military operations at any time.
+The primary factor that makes the Airborne Forces the Supreme Commander-in-Chief's reserve is their mobility.
+This mobility ensures the defense of such a large territory as Russia has only by using airmobile units that can be airdropped into any theater of military operations at any time.
 The Airborne Forces, which de facto perform the function of rapid reaction forces, are considered best suited to this task.

 The term elite troops is often used in relation to the Russian Airborne Forces, but this term is journalistic, while the official term that enshrines the special status of a particular branch of the military is the very fact of belonging to the Supreme Commander-in-Chief's reserve.
 According Chairman of the Federation Council, Sergey Mironov, "The Airborne Forces are a special branch of the military, which is held in special regard by the Ministry of Defense and the country's leadership.
 The Airborne Forces have always been and must remain the reserve of the Supreme Commander-in-Chief".